CostasAK/d2-buddy/README.md

 ## What it does

-- Timers
+### Timers

 - Shows upcoming events, followed by recurring events such as resets.
 - Events are sorted by end or start time, depending on whether they are currently ongoing or not, respectively.
 - Events disappear from the list once they are finished.
 - Events without an end time, such as patches, remain in the list for 24 hours after their start time.
 - Recurring events are sorted in order of occurence from now.
 - Recurring events are reset and re-ordered on each occurence.
 - Timers that cycle, like legend/master lost sectors, show the entire schedule when clicked.

-- Activities
+### DIM Search Builder

-  - Shows breakdown of shields, champions and modifiers for legend and master lost sectors.
+Customize what you want to label as trash and what you want to keep using this tools.
+It will produce various search strings that you can put into [Destiny Item Manager](http://destinyitemmanager.com/) to find trash, highlight interesting vendor items, etc, based on your preferences.
+Heavily inspired by and utilizing parts of [TMMania's Vault Analyzer](https://docs.google.com/spreadsheets/d/1fzn1iLI91aJOe3Wj9Vp7x41qIujjW1tRtoTLB6V_X7E/edit?usp=sharing).

-- Links
+### Links

-  - Some links to my favorite D2 resources and tools.
+Some links to my favorite D2 resources and tools.

 ## Acknowledgments